Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

-by observing $|\cliffs| = 2^{m'} = n^{\ln(2)m'/\ln(n)}$.
-We note that this applies for arbitrary starting configurations, as all that we assumed about the initial population was that it is non-empty. \end{proof} The second phase dominates the optimization time.
-Here, the fitness valleys have to be crossed in every block, requiring $k$ simultaneous bitflips each.
-To prepare for the final phase, here we bound the time until solutions for all combinations of which blocks are right before or across the fitness valley are generated. \begin{extralemma} Let $m'\in\N_{\ge 2}$ and $m = 2m'$.
+We now turn to the most interesting phase, where we find a solution for each objective value in \cornersjump when starting with a population that contains a solution for each value in \cliffs (that is, the result of the second phase).
+This third phase dominates the optimization time since here the valleys of low objective values have to be crossed in the difficult direction, requiring $k$ simultaneous specific bit-flips each.

+\begin{lemma} Let $m'\in \N_{\ge 2}$, $n'\in \N_{\ge 4}$, $n=m'n'$, $m= 2m'$, and $k\in[2...\frac{n'}{2}]$.
 Consider the GSEMO optimizing \mJump starting with a population that contains at least one individual of each objective value in \cliffs.
 Let $T$ denote the number of iterations until the population covers \cornersjump and let

-Then $T \le t$ with probability at least $1-\frac{1}{n}$.
+Then $T \le t_2$ with probability at least $1-\frac{1}{n}$.
 Further,

-\end{extralemma} \begin{proof} Consider any objective value $v=(a_1,a_2,\ldots,a_{m'})\in \cornersjump$.
-Let $c_0$ be any individual with objective value in \cliffs that is closest to any \gabstring.
+\end{lemma} \begin{proof} Consider any objective value $v\in \cornersjump$ and let $a_1,\ldots,a_{m'}$ be such that every \gabstring has objective value $v$.
+Let $c_0$ be any individual in the population with objective value in \cliffs that is closest to any \gabstring.
 We bound the time until an \gabstring is sampled by bounding the time until a marked individual $c$ becomes an \gabstring.
 Let initially $c = c_0$.
-Whenever the individual $c$ creates an offspring $c'$ that is closer to any \gabstring than $c$ by flipping the remaining $k$ bits in any block and not flipping any other bit, we update $c$ to be $c'$.
-We also replace $c$ by $c'$ whenever an individual $c'$ replaces $c$ in the population.
-This only happens if $c$ and $c'$ have the same objective value as all $c$ have objective values on the Pareto front.
-The time $T_v$ until the population contains a \gabstring is at most the time until $c$ is a \gabstring.
+Whenever an individual $c'$ is sampled that has the same bit values as $c$ except it has flipped the remaining $k$ bits in any block, we update $c$ to be $c'$ and call this \emph{progress}.
+Note that the objective value of $c$ is always on the Pareto front.
+Hence, when $c$ is removed from the population, there is $c'$ in the population with the same objective value and we replace $c$ by $c'$ without losing any progress.
+The time $T_v$ until the population contains an \gabstring is at most the time until $c$ is an \gabstring.
 Suppose $c$ differs from being an \gabstring in $i$ blocks.
-Each iteration has a probability of at least
+Each iteration has a probability of at least $i q_k$ to yield progress.
+Note that after at most $m'$ iterations of progress, $c$ is an \gabstring.

-to select $c$ for mutation and complete any of the $i$ incomplete blocks by flipping the remaining $k$ bits and no other bit.

-Let $X_i$ be independent geometric random variable for all $i \in [m']$, each with success probability $p_i$, and let $X=\sum_{i=1}^{m'} X_i$.
+Let $X_i$ be a independent geometric random variable for all $i \in [m']$, each with success probability $i q_k$, and let $X=\sum_{i=1}^{m'} X_i$.
 Then $X$ stochastically dominates $T_v$, and thus a tail bound for $X$ also applies to $T_v$.
 By once more applying Theorem~1.10.35 in \cite{Doerr20bookchapter}, we have